oneapi-src/level-zero-spec/scripts/core/PROG.md

 - There is no implicit association between a command list and a command queue.
 Therefore, a command list may be submitted to any, or multiple command queues.
-- There is no implicit binding of command lists to CPU threads.
-Therefore, an application may share a command list handle across multiple CPU threads.
-However, the application is responsible for ensuring that multiple CPU threads do not access the same command list simultaneously.
+- There is no implicit binding of command lists to Host threads.
+Therefore, an application may share a command list handle across multiple Host threads.
+However, the application is responsible for ensuring that multiple Host threads do not access the same command list simultaneously.
 - The command list maintains some machine state, which is inherited by subsequent commands.
 See ::${x}_command_list_parameter_t for details.
 - Command lists do not inherit state from other command lists executed